3 people favorited this theater

 Designed by architect George Keister, the Colonial Theatre was designed in the style of a Victorian London music hall.
-Its exterior had a fairly simple yet austere four-story Federalist facade along 62nd Street.
-The interior had a wide yet not very deep auditorium, which brought the balcony much closer to the stage than many other theaters.
-Its original color scheme consisted mainly of red and gray, and at the rear of the balcony, was the Japanese Tea Room.
+Its exterior had a fairly simple yet austere four-story Federalist façade along 62nd Street.
+The interior had a wide yet not very deep auditorium, which brought the balcony much closer to the stage than many other theatres.
+Its original color scheme consisted mainly of red and grey, and at the rear of the balcony, was the Japanese Tea Room.
 The Colonial Theatre could seat nearly 1,300.

-Within two months of its opening, Thompson and Dundy sold the theater to Percy Williams, who dropped legitimate fare in favor of vaudeville only.
-Williams also had the “Music Hall” portion of the theater’s name changed to “Theatre” to emphasize the switch in format.
+Within two months of its opening, Thompson and Dundy sold the theatre to Percy Williams, who dropped legitimate fare in favor of vaudeville only.
+Williams also had the “Music Hall” portion of the theatre’s name changed to “Theatre” to emphasize the switch in format.

 In 1912, B.F.
 Keith took over the Colonial Theatre, altering its name to Keith’s Colonial Theatre, and when E.F.
 Albee took over from Keith five years later, it became the New Colonial Theatre.

 In the early-1920’s, black-themed musical comedies came to the New Colonial Theatre, with such now-racist sounding names as “Little Sambo” and “Chocolate Dandies”.
 It was during this time that a 1923 show, “Runnin' Wild” introduced the dance craze called the Charleston to America.